Annapurna Base Camp Trek 7 Days

 Trekking the Himalayas of Nepal requires careful consideration of essential trekking equipment.
 Even more, if you are trekking to the base camp of Annapurna, you need to prepare yourself thoroughly.

-We have provided the detailed packing list here(click here), but be sure to take the trekking gear according to the number of days you will spend in the Himalayas.
+We have provided the detailed packing list, but be sure to take the trekking gear according to the number of days you will spend in the Himalayas.
 While packing too little is dangerous, packing too much will slow you down and can be risky, especially in the high mountains.

-Annapurna Base Camp Trek is one of the popular treks among trekkers so, tea houses are very common in most places of this region.
-Several options are available for the food so, the guest can savor the cuisine according to their taste.
-As for the lodgings, each visitor gets a single room but in some cases, they have to share their room.
+ABC Trekking is one of the popular treks among trekkers so, tea houses are very common in most places of this region.
+Several options are available for the food so, the guest can savour the cuisine according to their taste.
+As for the lodgings, each visitors get a single room but in some cases, they have to share their room.
 In conclusion, we can say that the facilities for food and lodgings are not the problem on this journey.

 Yes, you must have an ACAP ( Annapurna Conservation Area Permit ) permit which costs US$ 30 per person.
 The officials will check your permit and other necessary documents at the entry point.
 Similarly, this permit lasts until you leave Annapurna Area.